-Level I Prerequisites: Academic Reading and Writing Levels of 6; BIO 101 minimum grade "C", may enroll concurrently 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

-Students will be introduced to the field of exercise science.
-The areas of exercise physiology, motor control, and biomechanics will be presented.
+In this course, students will be introduced to the field of exercise science.
+The areas of exercise physiology, motor control, biomechanics, athletic training, and exercise psychology will be presented.
 Careers open to exercise science students will be explored.